joshhornby/joshhornby.github.io/_posts/2025-07-21-four-pillars-of-engineering-leadership.md

   lastmod: 2025-07-21 T19:00:00+01:00
 ---

 Some frameworks stick with you because they just ring true.
 Years ago, a previous manager Paul Ingham laid out what he called the four pillars of engineering leadership.
 I keep returning to them because they're straightforward, but never simplistic.
-They remind me that leadership isn't about hierarchy or authority, it’s about how you shape and connect the parts that make a team strong.
+They remind me that leadership isn't about hierarchy or authority, it's about how you shape and connect the parts that make a team strong.
 Each pillar builds on the last; miss one, and the whole structure loses its balance.

 ## Engineering Artisanship